authelia/authelia/docs/content/overview/security/measures.md

 Authelia is built as a position independent executable which makes Return Oriented Programming (ROP) attacks significantly more difficult to execute reliably.

-In addition it is built as a static binary with full relocation read-only support making this and several other traditional binary weaknesses significantly more difficult to exploit.
+In addition, it is built as a dynamically linked binary with full relocation read-only support, making this and several other traditional binary weaknesses significantly more difficult to exploit.

 ## User profile and group membership always kept up-to-date (LDAP authentication provider)